drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### slash mark
 The slash mark, also sometimes called a *virgule*, is the source of much ambiguity and ineffective writing.
 You should generally avoid it, unless it's in a well-known phrase such as *he said/she said*.
 But writers often use the slash to mean *or, *and, *X or Y, or both*, leaving readers guessing as to which possibility is the intended one.
 Rework to use whatever words express the intended relationship rather than leaning on the ambiguity-spawning slash mark.
 #### spacing errors
 Recently (academic year '22-'23), I have seen a remarkable uptick in spacing errors in students' writing, usually in the form of not having any spacing after a period ending a sentence.
-While putting two spaces after a period (older preference) or one space after a period (newer preference in the age of ubiquitous word processing) has been a matter of debate, it's not correct to have NO space after a period ending a sentence.
+While putting two spaces after a period (older preference) or one space after a period (recent preference) has been a matter of debate, it's not correct to have NO space after a period ending a sentence.

 - **Wrong** You should put a space after a period ending a sentence.You don't want the text crowded too closely.
 - **Right** You should put a space after a period ending a sentence.
 You don't want the text crowded too closely.